How to recover your phone data

 How to recover my pictures

 We're not the only ones to take advantage of the benefits of storing information in the cloud.
-If you have a smartphone nowadays, more often than not, your pictures are continuously being backed up for your own convenience.
+If you have a smartphone, then your pictures are continuously being backed up for your own convenience.

-Android: If you are using an Android phone, one of the first things you want to do is make sure that Photos (the Google app) is set as your default photos gallery app.
-Doing so will back up any pictures you take or save on your phone to Google's Photos.
+Android: If you are using an Android phone, one of the first things you want to do is make sure the Google Photos app is set as your default photos gallery app.
+Doing so will back up any pictures you take or save on your phone to Google Photos.
 Whenever you need to access them, simply sign into your Google account here (on any computer browser), and there they are!
 Due to Google's vast AI capabilities, you can search through photos for specific keywords (dog, flower, car, etc), or for dates/years, and even people to find the one(s) you're looking for.

 iOS: All of your pictures are saved to your iCloud account, which is easily accessible on any computer browser by signing into it right here.